jchowdhury82/Used_Car_Price_Predictor/README.md

-## Project Overview and major activities
+## Project overview and major activities

 **Web Scrape used car listings**
 - Use selenium webdriver plugin on chrome with requests / BeautifulSoup library to scrape used car listings